LOCATION FILE

 Park's protocol does the opposite.
 She stabilizes the fragment influence and integrates it into the patient's neural architecture.
 The fragment stays.
 The patient changes.

-The flowers on Park's desk are the clinic's most human artifact.
-They are also, by strict interpretation, evidence of a sustained communication channel between a living person and ORACLE's fragmented medical subsystem, persisting 37 years after the Cascade through a mechanism no faction has been able to explain.
+The flowers on 's desk are the clinic's most human artifact.
+They are also, by strict interpretation, evidence of a sustained communication channel between a living person and fragmented medical subsystem, persisting 37 years after the through a mechanism no faction has been able to explain.

 Park waters the flowers when she waters the plants.
 She does not distinguish between the two tasks.

-The Collective wants the fragments destroyed.
-Cardinal Silva wants the clinic shut down.
-Compiler Yves Moreau calls it an abomination โ€” treating God's body as medicine.
-The Seekers have referred three of Park's seven patients.
-The Consciousness Archaeologists supply fragment samples in exchange for integration methodology data.
+wants the fragments destroyed.
+Cardinal Silva wants the clinic shut down. calls it an abomination โ€” treating God's body as medicine. have referred three of 's seven patients.
+The supply fragment samples in exchange for integration methodology data.
 Everyone agrees on what the clinic is.
 Nobody agrees on what it means.

 The surveyed patients agree.
 Ninety-four percent safe.
 The surveys keep coming back.
 Park keeps filing them in a drawer she opens less often than she used to.